Gohlub/demo-experiment/README.md

 On the topic of others, I just included things that might be might be useful, such as contact management, kit, and the use of hyper-bindgen.
 In the initial prompt, I usually emphasize this folder as a reference and explicitly reference hyper-bindgen to make sure the LLM client makes use of it.

 The `load-balancer-example` branch includes a WIP for a load-balancer implementation (through Claude Code).
 I encountered an issue with imports and hyper-bindgen that I escalated with Luc, so it doesn't compile yet.
+There, I used `app-framework-guide.md` as since I am not sure whether the LLM-generated one is good.